Pardo: Pardos in the Caribbean and Northern South America

-Most pardos within Caribbean and Northern South America historically inhabited the territories where the Spanish conquistadores imported slaves during colonial times, such as the Captaincies of: Cuba, Santo Domingo, Puerto Rico, Colombia, Venezuela and Ecuador as well as the Caribbean and Pacific coasts of the Viceroyalty of New Granada.
+Most pardos within Caribbean and Northern South America historically inhabited the territories where the Spanish conquistadores imported slaves during colonial times, such as the Captaincies of Cuba, Santo Domingo, Puerto Rico, Venezuela Colombia and Ecuador.

-For example, the 1887 census conducted by Spain of Puerto Rico showed Aguadilla municipality had a population of 16,140 with 1,390 pardo men and 1,650 parda women, with the rest classified as black or white.
+Pardos were the children of formerly enslaved black people who were now freed black people in Spanish America.
+These pardos were able to join the military and had moved up into high political and military roles such as “generals, congressmen, and senators.”
+Pardos also helped win the fight for Latin American independence by fighting on the patriots' side of the cause.

-In Peru, Pardos (or Afro-Mestizo), are referred to the mixture of Spanish and Indigenous American with a little afro contribution, located exclusively along the whole coast, in greater proportion between the regions of Tumbes to Ica.
+In Peru, pardos are referred to the mixture of Spanish and Indigenous American with a little African contribution, located exclusively along the coast, in greater proportion between the regions of Tumbes to Ica.

 Pardos in Brazil

 In Brazil, pardo is a race/skin colour category used by the Brazilian Institute of Geography and Statistics (IBGE) in Brazilian censuses, with historic roots in the colonial period.
 The term "pardo" is more commonly used to refer to mixed-race Brazilians, individuals with varied racial ancestries.
-The other categories are: branco ("White"), preto ("Black"), amarelo ("yellow", meaning East Asians) and indígena ("indigene" or "indigenous person", meaning Indigenous Americans).
+The other categories are: branco ("white"), preto ("black"), amarelo ("yellow", meaning East Asians) and indígena ("indigene" or "indigenous person", meaning Indigenous Americans).

 The term is still popular in Brazil.
-According to IBGE (Brazilian Institute of Geography and Statistics), pardo is a broad classification that encompasses Multiracial Brazilians such as mulatos and cafuzos, as well as assimilated Indigenous American known as caboclos, mixed with Europeans or not.
+According to IBGE (Brazilian Institute of Geography and Statistics), pardo is a broad classification that encompasses Multiracial Brazilians such as mulatos and cafuzos, as well as assimilated Indigenous Americans known as caboclos, mixed with Europeans or not.
 The term pardo was first used in a Brazilian census in 1872.
 The following census, in 1890, replaced the word pardo by mestiço (that of mixed origins).
 The censuses of 1900 and 1920 did not ask about race, arguing that "the answers largely hid the truth".